IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 _I would like to apologise in advance for the inevitable semantic satiation you will experience when reading the word &ldquo;type&rdquo; in this post.
 Sorry._

-If you ever write [Agda][Agda], you will come across the following import statement in practically every piece of code you read:
+If you ever read or write [Agda][Agda], you will come across the following import statement in practically every piece of code you read:

 ```agda
 open import Relation.Binary.PropositionalEquality